Wusthof Knives Reviews – Are They Really Worth It?

 Wusthof Classic is the original and the best Wusthof knife that is loved by most of the Chef’s around the world.
 It is in the line of Wusthof line-up since the very beginning.
-It offers the largest of selection available in the Wusthof knives line-up.

 If you look closely, the profile of the Wusthof Classic knife is very similar to Wusthof Classic Ikon.
 The only visible difference is you get a full bolster on a Wusthof Classic chef knife and a bolster less design or a tapering bolster on a Wusthof Classic Ikon chef knife.